Auroribus/HomeAutomation/doc/Analyze/Functionaliteit.md

    6. Setup Speaker through the house
    7. Setup microphones through the house
    8. Connect everything with LoRaWAN
-   9. Configure Speakers to perfect volume
+   9. Add detection system to door
-   10. Configure microphones for easy use
+   10. Make respons for detection door

 5. As a user I want to connect my nodes with a long range network system.
    1.
    2.
    3.
    4.